JOIN MSPD AS AN AMERICORPS HOLISTIC ADVOCATE

 - Interested in working within a public defender’s office in the

 You should be an early-career professional or be willing to accept an entry-level position.
 Please note that Advocates cannot offer legal or clinical support, and we are unable to place licensed social workers or candidates with JDs.
 Possible Placement Locations Farmington Hillsboro (near St. Louis) Jackson Monett or Ava (near Springfield) Nevada Rolla Saint Joseph Compensation and Benefits Client Advocates in this placement will be compensated at $19.23 / hour or $40,000 annually, with an increase to $20.43 / hour or $42,500 annually possible in the second year of placement.
 Advocates receive a competitive benefits package, including employer-paid medical, dental, and vision coverage, as well as generous paid time off.
 As part of the PFJ Professional Fellowship, you will also have access to the benefits described above, such as career support, mental health programming, and ongoing training and mentorship.
-Application and Selection Process To apply for the summer 2024 cohort, please visit https://www.partnersforjustice.org/apply.
-Applications will be reviewed on a rolling basis and we encourage interested candidates to apply sooner rather than later!
+Application and Selection Process Applications are currently closed.

 Questions?